tuneerroy/esoteric-language-compiler/README.md

 Nicholas Liu _(github: liunicholas6, pennkey: liun0)_
 Richard Chai _(github: richardchai, pennkey: richchai)_

-_Note:_ Much work was done using Visual Studio's Live Share extension.
+_Note:_ Much work was done using Visual Studio's Live Share extension. **Most of the work was also done in a single all-nighter so ignore the commit messages and random files in the repo. :)**

 ## File overview: